Updated: June 14, 2023

 If you’re a yogi or have practiced yoga before, this idea is a no-brainer.

 Why not take this opportunity to learn to teach kids yoga!
 If you’re wondering how to become a kids yoga teacher from home, well, you can take an online yoga teacher training course! (ok, we know this requires screen time for you, but you can practice your yoga poses, pranayama and meditations for kids off screen AND you can then start teaching kids yoga!)

 Before you decide which kids yoga teacher training course is right for you, do your research and make sure that the kids yoga teacher training you choose will prepare you to successfully teach kids yoga classes.
 And, if you want to start a side hustle or full-time business teaching kids yoga, consider Pretzel Kids yoga, which will give you the tools and resources to earn extra money teaching kids yoga classes, kids yoga summer camps, children’s yoga birthday parties, and more!

-It is worth noting that there’s absolutely nothing wrong with letting your kids use their devices to have fun, learn, and distract themselves during uncertain times like this.
+It is worth noting that there’s absolutely nothing wrong with letting your kids use their devices to have fun, learn, and distract themselves.